Step-by-Step Guide to Sea Freight From China to Iraq

 4. How long does it take to ship goods from China to Iraq?

-• Transit times typically range from 25 to 40 days depending on the specific ports used.
-Door-to-door delivery can take between 30 to 45 days, factoring in additional logistics and customs processing.
+As of January 2026, ocean transit times typically range from 28 to 42 days depending on the specific ports and routing.
+Door-to-door delivery often takes 32 to 47 days, factoring in additional logistics and customs processing.

 5. What factors impact shipping costs from China to Iraq?